Match Playing Conditions

 For any free hit, the striker can be dismissed only under the circumstances that apply for a no ball, even if the delivery for the free hit is called a wide ball.

-Field changes are not permitted for free hit deliveries unless:
+Neither field changes nor the exchange of individuals between fielding positions are permitted for free hit deliveries unless:

 a) There is a change of striker (the provisions of clause 41.2 shall apply),